Published 14:08 IST, April 24th 2024

 With electric sales now sputtering, Tesla’s growth has stalled.

 Defying gravity.
-Tesla’s disappointing first-quarter earnings show just how kind pandemic was to Elon Musk’s electric-vehicle maker.
-At its peak in 2022, when electric automaker sported an over-$1 trillion valuation, it was wildly profitable and growing at breakneck speed.
+Tesla’s disappointing first-quarter earnings show just how kind the pandemic was to Elon Musk’s electric-vehicle maker.
+At its peak in 2022, when the electric automaker sported an over-$1 trillion valuation, it was wildly profitable and growing at breakneck speed.
 With electric sales now sputtering, Tesla’s growth has stalled.
-That leaves Musk trying to convince shareholders in a company now valued at $450 billion that future will be as good as past.
+That leaves Musk trying to convince shareholders in a company now valued at $450 billion that the future will be as good as the past.

-In meantime, though, Tesla is investing more cash than it generates, and competitors are getting stronger.
-GM said in its own results on Tuesday that its combustion-engine business is going gangbusters, which provides boss Mary Barra with profit she can plow back into company’s electric-vehicle business.
-No wonder Musk wants investors to focus on Tesla’s cheap-car future – however speculative – rar than its somewhat unappealing present.
+In the meantime, though, Tesla is investing more cash than it generates, and competitors are getting stronger.
+GM said in its own results on Tuesday that its combustion-engine business is going gangbusters, which provides boss Mary Barra with profit she can plow back into the company’s electric-vehicle business.
+No wonder Musk wants investors to focus on Tesla’s cheap-car future – however speculative – rather than its somewhat unappealing present.

-14:08 IST, April 24th 2024
+Updated 14:08 IST, April 24th 2024